Skip to content

 Endungen in allen Fällen

-Same endings for ALL possessives (dein, sein, ihr, unser, euer).
+Same endings for all possessives (dein, sein, ihr, unser, euer).
 Just replace mein- with dein-, sein-, etc.

 CaseMasculineFeminineNeuterPlural